cesar-ilharco/acl-2020/_pages/home.md

 <h2>Welcome!</h2>

-The 59th annual meeting of the Association for Computational Linguistics (ACL) will take place in Thailand..</b>.
+<b>The 59th annual meeting of the Association for Computational Linguistics (ACL) will take place in Thailand..</b>.

 ACL is the premier conference of the field of computational linguistics, covering a broad spectrum of diverse research areas that are concerned with computational approaches to natural language.